microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_SetVariable" class="anchor"></a>:leftwards_arrow_with_hook: SetVariable Request

 Set the variable with the given name in the variable container to a new value.
+Clients should only call this request if the capability 'supportsSetVariable' is true.

 ```typescript
 interface SetVariableRequest extends Request {